-Task Task Description Progress/Accomplishments completion 100% Kick-off meeting Dr. Dongsheng Mao of ANI attended the kick-off meeting organized by the DOE in September, 2012.
+Task Task Description Progress/Accomplishments completion Kick-off meeting Dr. Dongsheng Mao of ANI attended the kick-off meeting organized by the DOE in September, 2012.
 He also attended the PI/Contractor meeting in Nov.
 2012.
-1 Initial design review A - Design review ANI team had a number of meetings at the beginning of the program to discuss the design of experimentation and overall schedule.
+100% 1 Initial design review A - Design review ANI team had a number of meetings at the beginning of the program to discuss the design of experimentation and overall schedule.
 We also discussed with the subcontractor related to the Statement of Work 100% B - Obtain materials and chemicals All the chemicals and materials were obtained in Sept.
-2012 for the 1 st year of the program 100% 2 Functionalization of CNTs at different levels onalization of CNTs at different We have prepared enough functionalized CNTs for the next task.
-3 Synthesize epoxy samples reinforced with CNTs and SiO2 nanoparticlesWe obtained further improved mechanical properties compared with the achievement obtained in the Phase I program 4 Fabricate CNT CFRP ring and test properties We have already prepared 2 formulations of the CNT and SiO 2 reinforced epoxy resin.
-Lincoln Composites is working on fabrication of the CFRP rings at this stage.
+2012 for the 1 st year of the program 100% 2 Functionalization of CNTs at different levels We have prepared enough functionalized CNTs for the next task.
+100% 3 Synthesize epoxy samples reinforced with CNTs and SiO 2 nanoparticles We obtained further improved mechanical properties compared with the achievement obtained in the Phase I program 100% 4 Fabricate CNT reinforced CFRP rings and test properties We have already tested inter-laminar shear strength for 2 formulations of the CNT and $SiO_2$ reinforced epoxy resin.
+Hexagon Lincoln is working on fabrication of additional CFRP rings at this stage.
 This task will be finished in early May, 2013.
-This task is going ahead as planned.
-30% 5 Fabricate CNT reinforced tanks (5,000 psi)In this task, we will produce large quantity of the CNT/epoxy resin, fabricate tanks, and test preliminary performance of the tanks.
-This task is going ahead as planned.
+This task is proceeding as planned.
+80% 5 Fabricate CNT reinforced tanks (5,000 psi) In this task, we will produce a large quantity of the CNT/epoxy resin, fabricate tanks, and test preliminary performance of the tanks.
+This task is proceeding as planned.
 0% 6 Performance evaluation of tanks In this task, burst, drop/cycle/burst, gunfire, and impact properties of the tanks will be performed.
-This task is going ahead as planned.
-Portion of this task will be performed at the beginning of the 2 nd year.
+This task is proceeding as planned.
+A portion of this task will be performed at the beginning of the 2 nd year.
 0%